Diphtheria, Tetanus & Whooping Cough Vaccines

 The tip caps of the Adacel and Boostrix Boostrix prefilled syringes may contain natural rubber latex, which may cause allergic reactions in people sensitive to latex.
 People with severe allergies to any component of Tdap should not get this vaccine.
 Neither should anyone who has had a life-threatening allergic reaction to a dose of Tdap or to any vaccine containing diphtheria, tetanus or whooping cough protection.

 Anyone who had coma or long repeated seizures within one week after a childhood dose of DTaP or a previous dose of Tdap should not get Tdap — unless something other than the vaccine caused the coma or seizures.
 Td is still an option for these patients.
 The CDC advises patients to tell their health care providers if they or their children have seizures or another nervous system problem or if they have had severe pain or swelling after any vaccine containing tetanus, diphtheria or whooping cough.
 Also, whoever is administering the vaccine should be told if the patient ever had Guillain-Barré syndrome.

 Safety and effectiveness of Adacel and Boostrix vaccines have not been established in pregnant women.
 Also, it may be best for people who are moderately or severely ill to wait until they recover to get vaccinated.
 A doctor may OK vaccination if a person is only mildly ill.

 People sometimes faint after getting diphtheria, tetanus and whooping cough vaccines.
 Sitting or reclining for about 15 minutes after getting a vaccine can help prevent fainting and injuries caused by a fall.
 It’s important to alert the health care provider if the patient experiences dizziness, vision changes or ringing in the ears following a vaccination.

-Though rare, some people get severe pain in the shoulder and have trouble moving the arm in which the shot was given.
+Though rare, some people get a shoulder injury related to vaccine administration (SIRVA) and have trouble moving the arm in which the shot was given.
 People may also suffer from a severe allergic reaction that could result in death.
 In fact, about one in a million doses of vaccine result in severe allergic reaction.
 If a severe allergic reaction occurs, it would happen within a few minutes to a few hours after the vaccination.